Officers of our Parents’ Association Committee 2022-23

-Our Parents’ Association Committee meets once a month in the school staffroom from 8-9pm.
+Our Parents’ Association Committee meets once a month in the school staffroom.
 Mrs. Sweeney, Principal, also attends the meetings.

 What is a Parents’ Association?